 Get the 411 on LGBTQ support organizations and other traveler tips to know before planning your trip to Cleveland.

-- Click here to request a printed Cleveland LGBT Travel Guide or view a digital copy here.
+- Click here to view a digital copy of the Cleveland LGBT Travel Guide.

 - For access to a plethora of LGBTQ services and resources, contact the Cleveland Lesbian Gay Bisexual Transgender Community Center.

 - Cleveland Pride hosts an annual event to celebrate Cleveland’s LGBTQ diversity.
 Northeast Ohio’s largest LGBTQ Pride festival occurs every June at Voinovich Park with a parade, food/beverages and entertainment.

 - The latest news on Cleveland's LGBTQ community can be found in the Gay People's Chronicle online for more information on Cleveland's arts, culture and entertainment scene.

 - The MetroHealth Pride Clinic at Thomas F. McCafferty Health Center is the first clinic of its kind in Ohio, a facility devoted to serving the unique health needs of the LGBTQ community.
 If you or your partner is in need of medical attention while visiting Cleveland, know that you have patient rights.
 For more information contact

 MetroHealth or visit www.metrohealth.org/prideclinic.

 - Looking to do business with LGBTQ-owned and other allied businesses?
 Visit Plexus, Cleveland's LGBT Chamber of Commerce.

 - The City Club of Cleveland has supported free expression of all ideas and personal freedoms for 97 years.
 The City Club's facility is perfect for commitment ceremonies, weddings and other events.